A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: Proof of the main result

 \section{Proof of the main result}

-Here we finally prove Theorem \ref{tlc}; as described in the introduction we do that by means of the study of the single terms of the chaotic projection (\ref{serie-var}).
-We divide in small different subsections the results obtained for each components.
-From now on, $1_{B,\eps}$ is the function given in Remark \ref{approx} and $\eps>0$ is such that
+Here we finally prove Theorem \ref{tlc}; as stated at the beginning of the paragraph, we do that studying each single term of the chaotic projection in (\ref{serie-var}) separately.
+We divide in small different subsections the results obtained for these components.\\\\ From now on, $1_{B,\eps}(x)$ is the function given in Remark \ref{approx}, satisfying (\ref{numeretto3}) and Assumption \ref{cond-eps}.